Domestic terms and conditions

 19.6 Each individual sub clause in this clause 19 applies separately.
 If a court or other authority tells us we cannot rely on a certain sub clause, the other sub clauses will still apply.

-19.7 This clause shall survive the termination of this contract.
+19.7 This clause shall survive the termination of your contract.

 20. How we may use your personal data